rvidal/awesome_sshconfig/README.md

 This way, you first SSH to JUMPHOST01, then to INSIDEHOST01, and finally to INSIDEHOST02, everything automatically.
 If you are using public key authentication, and you already are connected to the first jumphost, you will login directly on the final destination.

 Note that any option you give to a jumphost, will be set on the final destination, for example, a port forwarding; it will no be forwarded inside the first jumphost.

+## SOCKS Proxy
+Using my last scenario, where I need to connect to my work using an IPSec VPN, a need to access internal websites arrises a lot; also, sometimes I need to test some service running on a given port, and back in the days I did the naive approach to make a LocalForward, which works well for one or two ports, but as usual, if this grows, it get's out of control quickly.
+So, what does OpenSSH offer that can help us with this? __DynamicForward__ for the rescue!

 ## Remote copy
 One thing I use a lot on the command line (on MacOS X) is [pbcopy](https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man1/pbcopy.1.html).
 If I need to copy the contents of some file, let's say it, a log file, I can do: